Haotian9850/internet-scale-app/README.md

 ### The following features are made available in project 7:
 1. Added spark-based pet recommendation system
 2. Added an autocomplete search bar with search history metrics
+3. Added an advanced fixture to automate SQL population / Elasticsearch indexing of placeholder pets / views

 ### The following features are deprecated in project 7:
-1. Removed `jmeter` performance testing to avoid `503` error upon `dock-compose up` on low-grade hardware
+1. Removed `jmeter` performance testing to avoid `503` error on low-grade hardware
+2. Since performance testing is removed, load balancing module based on `haproxy` is also removed from `docker-compose` to avoid `503` error on low-grade hardware

 ### Portia: user stories (continuously updated)
-1. As the seller, I want to inform the customer of what types of pets I'm selling
+1. As the seller, I want to inform the customer what type of animal does the pet belongs to
 2. As the seller, I want to update the information of the pet to let the customer know the most up-to-date condition of the pet
 3. As the seller, I want to request to cancel sales when the pet is no longer available
 4. As the customer, I want to see all the pets listed by all the sellers